Blog Home > What is the best way to recycle printers and copiers?

 5. Find a recycling center near you.
 In most cases, you can recycle your printer at a recycling center or e-waste drop-off location that accepts electronic waste.

 Rather than throwing old printers away, consider recycling them.
 Several recycling programs and alternative methods are available for e-waste disposal, including used printers.
-BDS can replace your printer after it has been recycled; we offer a wide variety of printers and copiers to fit your budget and workplace needs.
-BDS offers office recycling solutions in Massachusetts, Rhode Island, Connecticut, New Hampshire, and many other areas in New England.
-Contact us for more information.
+BDS can replace your printer after it has been recycled; we offer various printers and copiers to fit your budget and workplace needs.
+BDS offers office recycling solutions in Massachusetts, Rhode Island, Connecticut, New Hampshire, and many other areas in New England and Florida.

 BDS Author Logo